bkudrzycki/3_cqp/README.md

 # Prerequisites
 Stata, SPSS, and R (preferably RStudio) are necessary to fully reproduce paper.

-The following default path is used in the various scripts below:
+The following default path is used in the scripts below:

 "/Volumes/nadel/research/Data/PhDs/Bart 2022/Paper 3 - CQP"